Jgreenwell93/Foodies-Digest/README.md

 <br>

 ### Questions
-Any questions for me?
-Message  on [GitHub](https://github.com/jtrevz) or by email @ jenny.trevizo2013@gmail.com
+Any questions us?
+Message us on Github or email us at the addresses provided above!
+Happy cooking!